carnarez/polars-unpack/README.md

 ```

 Note the renaming syntax as well as the missing and extra attributes, and what this all
-mean for the final `Polars` object.
+means for the final `Polars` object.
 More
 [convoluted examples](https://github.com/carnarez/polars-unpack/tree/master/samples) are
 provided in the repo.